 Ref Condition

 Flood Haza rd

-OPW.1 (a) The Project shall be designed to ensure post-Project flood risks are maintained at pre-Project levels outside the designation extent.(b) Compliance with this condition shall be demonstrated in the Outline Plan, which shall include flood modelling of the pre-Project and post-Project flood levels (for Maximum Probable Development including allowances for climate change).
+OPW.1 (a) The Project shall be designed to ensure post-Project flood risk are maintained at pre-Project levels outside the designation extent. (b) Compliance with this condition shall be demonstrated in the Outline Plan, which shall include flood modelling of the pre-Project and post-Project 100-year ARI flood levels (for Maximum Probable Development land use and including climate change).

 Existing Pro operty Access

 OPW.2 Prior to submission of the Outline Plan, consultation shall be undertaken with landowners and occupiers whose vehicle access to their property will be altered by the project.
 The Outline Plan shall demonstrate how safe reconfigured or alternate access will be provided, unless otherwise agreed with the landowner.